 If you book through the hotel’s website, the reservation form suggests that the front desk is only open until 11 P.M.
 That would have been something of a problem for us, as our flight wasn’t scheduled to arrive from Prague until 12:55 in the morning, so I e-mailed the hotel before booking to see if there would be an issue.
 No worries, the hotel replied, and sure enough, our driver was waiting for us as promised, and the night clerk was waiting for us when we arrived to check us in.
 There are only 11 rooms in the hotel, and each one has a name instead of a number; in our case, our “Premium” category room was named “Opera”.
 It was pushing 2 A.M. at this point, so I went straight to bed.

-It wasn’t until the next day that I had the chance to explore our room.
+I finally explored the room the next day.
 It was, in a word, gorgeous.
-The hotel features an early 19th-century feel, and while perhaps the look is a bit to classical for some, my wife and I really like the old school design, especially the wood flooring.
+The hotel features an early 19th-century feel.
+While the look might seem too classical for some, my wife and I really like the old school design, especially the wood flooring.
 And it’s enormous, to boot, with a quite large working/sitting area at one end of the room.
 The one problem – plugs are in short supply, with only one to the right of the bed along the wall.
 That necessitated having to sit facing the foot of the bed if I wanted to use my phone while plugged in.

 There’s also a chess board on the small table in the corner.

-The bathroom was pretty equally insanely large, featuring a sort of “powder room” setup in the middle, and a small-ish jacuzzi tub.
+The bathroom was also large, featuring a sort of “powder room” setup in the middle, and a small jacuzzi tub.

 And last but not least, the room features a small balcony overlooking the street below.
 It was a little cold for sitting outside during our stay, but on summer evenings, this would be a nice spot to sip a drink and people watch.